 So, for a dependent child, complaint is a matter of survival.
-Complaint, demand and blame are the tools of the dependent who is reliant upon the willingness of a provider to remedy their dissatisfaction.
+Complaint, demand, and blame are the tools of the dependent who is reliant upon the willingness of a provider to remedy their dissatisfaction.

 Now we begin to see the problem with complaint.
 As adults, we wish to be independent (self-governing, autonomous, self-regulating, free, liberated).
 Independence requires a person to be 100% responsible for their own satisfaction.
 Retreat into complaint is regression into dependence.

 I challenge you to refrain from indulging your complaint habit.
 You may notice that without complaint, you are left with the responsibility for your own satisfaction.
-You may be surprised to find that you are fully capable of providing your own satisfaction.

-In his book, The Power of Habit, Charles Duhigg states that a habit has a cue, a routine and a reward.
+In his book, The Power of Habit, Charles Duhigg states that a habit has a cue, a routine, and a reward.
 The cue for the complaint habit is dissatisfaction.
 The routine is to complain.
 Originally the reward was a shift from dissatisfaction to satisfaction.
 This cue, routine and reward is a formula for survival in an infant or small child.
 In an adult relationship, however, this habit is a formula for disaster.
 When one person complains and the other person acts to remedy the complaint, dependence is formed.
 In codependent relationships, both parties complain and both parties react to the complaints of the other.
-These codependent relationships lead to resentment, blame, dysfunction and unhappiness.
+These codependent relationships lead to resentment, blame, dysfunction, and unhappiness.